nasa/oceandata-notebooks/docs/notebooks/oci/oci_moana.md

 <div class="alert alert-info" role="alert">

-You have completed the notebook on ... suggest what's next.
-And don't add an empty cell after this one.
+You have completed the notebook on the MOANA algorithm!

 </div>